flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 Yes, but I remember growing up thinking, "I'll never be in a job I really love, cause that just doesn't happen."
 Kids grow up thinking that.
 They say, "I'm going to be a doctor because everyone says I should be a doctor."
 And they think about how they're going to work for somebody else. {" I think you have to work for somebody, so you know how to run your own business. "} I love running my own business!
 {% endpullquote %}

-My parents own a busines.
+My parents own a business.
 They've run their own business for a really long time&hellip; since I was born.
-I had to work in the restaurant and I had to go work in the restaurant every day after school.
+I had to go work in the restaurant every day after school.
 I remember thinking, "This is terrible.
 My parents are always at work and I always have to be there helping.
 I never want to run my own business."

 Friends would ask, "Do you want to run a business when you get older?" and I'd say, "No!
 That's a 24/7 job for the rest of your life.
 When you take a vacation, it's not really a vacation cause you're getting docked pay for not working."
 So I was very much against it.
 But then you start working for other people, and you realize maybe you're crazy and selfish and there are things you want to do your way, and you don't like doing things that don't have an effect on people.